Most Federal Rule 11 Plea Agreements Contain Appeal Waivers

 How does a Rule 11 plea agreement differ from other types of plea agreements?

-Rule 11 plea agreements are specific to federal court and have strict procedural requirements to ensure the plea is made voluntarily, knowingly, and with a factual basis.
-Rule 11 plea agreements are always in writing, have extensive detail, and include waivers of various rights.
+Rule 11 Plea Agreements are specific to federal court and have strict procedural requirements to ensure the plea is made voluntarily, knowingly, and with a factual basis.
+They are always in writing, extensive in detail, and include waivers of various rights.

 What are the rights waived under a Rule 11 plea agreement?